tarantool/doc/doc/1.7/book/admin/disaster_recovery.rst

 3. Start a new instance (instance#1) and use ``tarantoolctl play`` command to play to it the contents of .snap/.xlog files up to the calculated lsn.

+4. Bootstrap a new replica from the recovered master (instance#1).